1. How do I apply?

 A second job is not recommended because the program requires flexibility in scheduling and always requires a fresh mind to process and retain new information.

-Hospital/Home Healthcare Nurse Residents: You may not take personal leave during the first 7 weeks of clinical rotation or during any area-specific orientation.
+Hospital/Home Healthcare Nurse Residents: You may not take personal leave during any area-specific orientation.

 Ambulatory Nurse Residents: You may not take personal leave during the first 6 weeks of clinical rotation or during any area-specific orientation.